s6o/sql-command-line-utilities/README.md

   * sqle - for inserting and updating data in tables
   * sqld - for deleting data from tables

-Currently a small projec to learn Rust.
-Actual practical value yet to be determined :)
+Currently a small project to learn Rust.
+Actual practical value yet to be determined ...

 ## Mapping tables and columns to a path